meilisearch/specifications/text/0034-telemetry-policies.md

 ##### Feature metrics
 E.g. We want to know more about feature usage like how many times the `ranking_rules` order are changed, which is the top most used `ranking_rules` in first position etc..
 What is the average `response body` size, what is the average number of `filter` used for the search endpoint.

-❗️ Asking for new data points should be specified and explain why these data points will be used for.
+❗️ Asking for new data points should be specified and explain why these data points will be used for in the feature specification.

 ### V. Impact on documentation

-TBD
+✅ Create a dedicated page aimed to explain why and how we collect anonymous data while being exhaustive on the metrics we collect.
+Related to https://github.com/meilisearch/documentation/issues/908.

 ### VI.
 Impact on SDKs
 N/A

+### VII.
+Impact on CLI

+✅ Currently, MeiliSearch only say if `Anonymous telemetry` is enabled or not on the launch message.
+It should also provide a message explaing in a few words that we are collecting anonymized MeiliSearch behavior metrics to enhance the product for future releases.
+Thus, displaying a link to the analytics documentation page.

 ## 2. Technical Aspects